aeonva1ues/aeonva1ues/README.md

 Backend Developer
 -----------------

-I'm 17 and I'm studying in Orenburg State University on software engineering course.
+I'm 18 and I'm studying in Orenburg State University on software engineering course.
 I started learning programming on my own at school.
 The first big step is the brilliant completion of the Yandex Academy course "Backend on Django".
 Later I tried myself as a mentor on this course.
 I have different experience in programming: as a mentor, as a teamlead in small team, as a backend developer on event's project in Yandex Academy and as a solo web-developer.
 Some of my projects are hidden, but you can find examples of my work here.

 *   🌍  I'm based in Orenburg
 *   ✉️  You can contact me at [alissonstrange@yandex.com](mailto:alissonstrange@yandex.com)
-*   🧠  I'm learning C++, Algorithms and Data Structures
+*   🧠  My main language - Python.
+I'm learning C++, Algorithms and Data Structures

 <h1>Skills</h1>
 <p align="left">